segmentio/segment-docs/src/privacy/user-deletion-and-suppression.md

 ## Suppressed users

 The Suppressed Users tab in Segment App (Settings > End User Privacy) allows you to create new Suppression requests and also shows an list of `userId`s which are **actively** being suppressed.
-It can take a few hour/days for the suppression to become active, depending on the number of requests that are in the queue for your workspace.
+It can take a few hours/days for the suppression to become active, depending on the number of requests that are in the queue for your workspace.
 Once the request is active, Segment blocks data about these users across all sources.

-Note that list only include regulations of type "SUPPRESS_ONLY".
-If you created a User Deletion request using UI, you will need to check the 'Deletion Requests' tab, as those regulations are basically of type "SUPPRESS_WITH_DELETE".
+Note that list only includes `SUPPRESS_ONLY` regulations.
+If you created a User Deletion request using UI, you will need to check the **Deletion Requests** tab, as those are `SUPPRESS_WITH_DELETE` regulation types.

 ### Suppress a new user